Why does website loading speed matters?

 2. Buy a better hosting

 If you want to monetize and earn from your website, and you still haven’t succeeded in doing that then the main problem would be the cheap hosting deal you have taken on a shared resource hosting, which means that you share server resources with a lot of other websites, that have a negative impact on you.

 3. Reduce redirects to a minimum

 301 redirects – this is the standard practice of SEO, to show the search engines and viewers that a certain page has been moved to another URL.
-This is a standard practice used when sites and pages have evolved over the time.
+This is a standard practice used when sites and pages have evolved over time.
 301 – redirecting can help to avoid the non-existent pages and error 404.

 The problem is that redirecting can negatively affect speed.
 Google recommends minimizing redirects or abandoning them because they lead to additional transfers over the network.
 This can be a problem on mobile devices.

 The main thing here – it’s digging deeper.
 Which redirects are happening to you?
 What are their goals?
 If you see a large number of temporary 302 redirects, you can try to clean it, to increase its speed.

 4. Minimize HTML and CSS

-This action should ensure your page to get a maximum efficiency.
+This action should ensure your page gets maximum efficiency.

 If you are unsure of your technical skills, or you’re in doubt, just go to Google PageSpeed Insights, enter your URL and send the results to the developer you trust.

-5. Try to use the minimum of WordPress plugins (or other CMS)
+5. Try to use a minimum of WordPress plugins (or other CMS)

-Open WordPress console and see how many you have installed plug-ins accumulated over the years.
+Open the WordPress console and see how many you have installed plug-ins accumulated over the years.
 Surely there will be something that you don’t use anymore, or something that you have set to try, but were not satisfied with the result, but the plugin still running.

 Perhaps you can give up on some plugins, and replace them with a professional code of your developer instead of some installments from unknown authors.